huangli712/ACFlow/docs/src/man/param.md

 !!! note

-    The parameters in this block is valid for the `StochAC` solver.
+    The parameters in this block is valid for the `StochAC` solver only.

 !!! warning